 This SFCR provides insight in the Company's balance sheet and available capital in accordance with Solvency II guidelines.
 These guidelines strive for a market consistent valuation.
 In comparison to our Dutch GAAP (BW2 Titel 9) financial statements, Solvency II portrays a more realistic view on shareholder's value and liabilities to policyholders.
 Under Dutch GAAP many items, such as policyholder liabilities, are valued at historically set parameters, whereas Solvency II forces/allows us to take a current view at these parameters.
-Chapter D explains the differences in more detail and shows that the application of current parameters results in much higher available capital.
+Chapter D explains the differences in more detail.